Particle acceleration up to the synchrotron burn-off limit in relativistic magnetized turbulence

 In all simulations, the magnetization decreases in time as the plasma draws energy from the turbulent cascade.
 In the absence of radiative losses, the total magnetization drops to values slightly below unity at $5\,\ell_{\rm c}/c$, while it remains slightly above unity in other cases.
 This behavior directly results from radiative losses, which steepen the high-energy part of the particle distribution and slightly cool the thermal bulk, thereby reducing the total energy content of the plasma.
 The simulation with $\gamma_{\rm syn}=500$ has been initialized with slightly larger amplitudes of the Langevin antenna and a smaller damping constant, which explains the larger magnetization seen in that simulation.
 The perturbation amplitude and average $\bar u_E$ velocity remain approximately constant over the time interval of interest in all simulations.

-To examine the spectral shapes above $\gamma_{\rm D}$, we have extracted a powerlaw extension with a high-energy exponential cutoff from the PIC spectra.
+To examine the spectral shapes above $\gamma_{\rm D}$, we have extracted a power-law extension with a high-energy exponential cutoff from the PIC spectra.
 To do so, we multiply the spectra ${\rm d}n/{\rm d}\gamma$ by the following function

 where $\gamma_{\rm lo}$, $\gamma_{\rm hi}$ and $s_\Phi$ are free parameters.
 This ad hoc profile is designed to fulfill the following limits: $\Phi(\gamma)\simeq 1$ at $\gamma\ll \gamma_{\rm lo}$ and $\Phi(\gamma)\simeq (\gamma/\gamma_{\rm lo})^{s_\Phi} \exp(\gamma/\gamma_{\rm hi})$ at $\gamma\gg \gamma_{\rm hi}$.
 In this description, $\gamma_{\rm lo}$ is the lower bound of our range of interest, $s_\Phi$ is the spectral slope, and $\gamma_{\rm hi}$ is the high-energy cutoff.
 We choose $\gamma_{\rm lo} = 40$ to focus on the range well beyond the influence of reconnection.
 We show the outcome of this procedure in Fig.~\ref{fig:unfold}, with the following parameters.